 - powered by 4 C batteries (not included)

 - a low battery indicator will flash when the batteries need to be changed

 - 9"W x 7-7/8"H x 12-5/8"D

 - warranty: 3 years

 - Our 60-day money-back guarantee

 - Silicone rubber mat

 - User Manual

-SureFeed Microchip Feeder for Cats and Small Dogs Reviews
+More details on the SureFeed Microchip Feeder for Cats and Small Dogs

 Overview: The Sure Petcare SureFeed Microchip Pet Feeder (MPF001) is designed for multi-pet homes to prevent pets from stealing each other's food.
 The feeder recognizes your pet's implanted microchip or RFID collar tag, and opens the powered lid only for the intended pet.
 When the pet walks away, the lid will automatically close.
 This ensures that prescription pet food is consumed by the right pet, and that another pet won't gobble up the intended pet's food when he's not eating.
 The pet feeder comes with a single bowl, a split bowl, a rubber mat, and an RFID collar tag.
 The feeder is designed for indoor use only, and is recommended for cats and small dogs.